epartington/12345_testrepo/README.md

 > intellij - why does eclipse not push

+> intellij - with appid8

-> eclipse - with appid8
+> eclipse - with appid1